 Income taxes are accounted for using an asset and liability approach which requires the recognition of income taxes payable or refundable for the current year and deferred tax liabilities and assets for the future tax consequences of events that have been recognized in our financial statements or tax returns.
 Deferred income taxes are determined based on the differences between the accounting basis and the tax basis of assets and liabilities and are measured using the currently enacted tax rates and laws.
 Deferred tax assets are reduced by a valuation allowance, if based on available evidence, it is considered that it is more likely than not that some portion of or all of the deferred tax assets will not be realized.
 In making such determination, we consider factors including future reversals of existing taxable temporary differences, future profitability, and tax planning strategies.
-If events were to occur in the future that would allow us to realize more of our deferred tax assets that the presently recorded net amount, an adjustment would be made to the deferred tax assets that would require us to realize less of our deferred tax assets than the presently recorded net amount, an adjustment would decrease income for the period when those events occurred.
-If events were to occur in the period when those events occur assets that would decrease income for the period when those events occurred tax assets that would decrease income for the period when those events occurred tax assets that would decrease income for the period when those events occurred tax assets that would decrease income for the period when those events occurred tax assets that would decrease income for the period when those events occurred tax assets that would decrease income for the period when those events occurred tax assets that would decrease income for the period when those events occurred tax assets that would decrease income for the period when those events occurred in determining income tax expense and deferred tax assets and liabilit
+If events were to occur in the future that would allow us to realize more of our deferred tax assets than the presently recorded net amount, an adjustment would be made to the deferred tax assets that would increase income for the period when those events occurred.
+If events were to occur in the future that would require us to realize less of our deferred tax assets than the presently recorded net amount, an adjustment would be made to the valuation allowance against deferred tax assets that would decrease income for the period when those events occurred.
+Significant management judgment is required in determining income tax expense and deferred tax assets and liabilities.